Winter isn't a time to just stay indoors and wait for spring. There's a whole wonderland

 Sledding injuries can be very serious, resulting in broken bones and trauma to

-the abdomen, head, and neck.
+the abdomen, head,

-having kids wear helmets to help prevent head injuries.
+also suggest having kids wear helmets to help prevent head injuries.

-Ice hockey and ice skating
+Ice hockey and

-kids avoid sports injuries by
+sure your kids avoid sports

 Before they hit the slopes with a snowboard or ski, make sure your kids are wearing